StuvanFIT/Focus-Bear-React-Native/milestones/4_Clean_Code/clean_code.md

 ```

 Each function performs a specific task and are used to calcualte the total price.
 The code is modularised and every function has a clear purpose and is much more readable.

+While refactoring this function, I realised how much easier it became to understand and modify.
+Originally, all logic was bundled into one method, which it made it difficult to test or extend (for example, adding different tax rates for places).
+After breaking it into smaller methods, I could test each part independently and immediately caught a rounding bug in the discount calculation.
+The structure now feels cleaner and easier to maintain in the future.

 ---